georgewalkley/georgewalkley.github.io/privacy.md

 4.5.
 Where we rely on consent for a specific purpose as the legal reason for processing your personal information, you have the right under data protection law to withdraw your consent at any time.
 If you do wish to withdraw your consent, please contact us using the details set out at the beginning of this notice.
 If we receive a request from you withdrawing your consent to a specific purpose, we will stop processing your personal information for that purpose, unless we have another legal reason for processing your personal information – in which case, we will confirm that reason to you.

 4.6.
 We have explained below the different purposes for which we use your personal information and, in each case, the legal reason(s) allowing us to use your personal information.
-Please also note the following:

-if we use the Legitimate Interests Reason as the legal reason for which we can use your personal information, we have also explained what that legitimate interest is; and

-for some of the purposes, we may have listed more than one legal reason on which we can use your personal information, because the legal reason may be different in different circumstances.
+Please also note that if we use the Legitimate Interests Reason as the legal reason for which we can use your personal information, we have also explained what that legitimate interest is; and for some of the purposes, we may have listed more than one legal reason on which we can use your personal information, because the legal reason may be different in different circumstances.
 If you need confirmation of the specific legal reason that we are relying on to use your personal data for that purpose, please contact us using the contact details set out at the start of this privacy notice.

-Purpose

-Legal Reason(s) for using the personal information

-To enrol you as a customer

-Contract Reason

-Legitimate Interests Reason (in order to [offer you other goods, services and/or digital content which helps us to develop our business)
+* To enrol you as a customer: Contract Reason, Legitimate Interests Reason (in order to offer you other services which helps us to develop our business)

-To process your order, which includes taking payment from you, advising you of any updates in relation to your order or any enforcement action against you to recover payment
+* To process payment from you, including advising you of any updates or any enforcement action against you to recover payment: Contract Reason, Legitimate Interests Reason (in order to recover money that you owe us)

-Contract Reason

-Legitimate Interests Reason (in order to [recover money that you owe us])

-To manage our contract with you and to notify you of any changes
+* To manage our contract with you and to notify you of any changes: Contract Reason, Legal Obligation Reason

-Contract Reason

-Legal Obligation Reason

-To comply with audit and accounting matters

-Legal Obligation Reason
+* To comply with audit and accounting matters: Legal Obligation Reason

-For record keeping, [including in relation to any guarantees or warranties provided as part of the sale of goods, services and/or digital content
+* For record keeping, including in relation to any guarantees or warranties provided as part of the provision of services and/or digital content: Contract Reason, Legal Obligation Reason

-Contract Reason

-Legal Obligation Reason

-To improve the goods, services, and/or digital content that we supply

-Legitimate Interests Reason (in order to improve the goods, services, and/or digital content for future customers and to grow our business)
+* To improve the goods, services, and/or digital content that we supply: Legitimate Interests Reason (in order to improve the goods, services, and/or digital content for future customers and to grow our business)

-To recommend and send communications to you about goods, services, and/or digital content that you may be interested in.
-More details about marketing are set out in section 11 below

-Legitimate Interests Reason (in order to grow our business
+* To recommend and send communications to you about goods, services, and/or digital content that you may be interested in. (more details about marketing are set out in section 11 below): Legitimate Interests Reason (in order to grow our business), Consent Reason

-Consent Reason

-To ensure the smooth running and correct operation of our website

-Legitimate Interests Reason (to ensure our website runs correctly)
+* To ensure the smooth running and correct operation of our website: Legitimate Interests Reason (to ensure our website runs correctly)

-To understand how customers and visitors to our website use the website and interact with it via data analysis

-Legitimate Interests Reason (to improve and grow our business, including our website, and to understand our customer’s needs, desires and requirements)
+* To understand how customers and visitors to our website use the website and interact with it via data analysis: Legitimate Interests Reason (to improve and grow our business, including our website, and to understand our customer’s needs, desires and requirements)

-ANY OTHERS

-SET OUT REASONS AND IF RELYING ON LEGITIMATE INTERESTS, SET OUT THE LEGITIMATE INTERESTS

 4.7.
 Sometimes we may anonymise personal information so that you can no longer be identified from it and use this for our own purposes.
 In addition, sometimes we may use some of your personal information together with other people’s personal information to give us statistical information for our own purposes.
 Because this is grouped together with other personal information and you are not identifiable from that combined data we are able to use this.